MarkelZ/pygame-light2d/README.md

 If you prefer examining a working example, take a look at the [`examples/`](examples/) directory.

-We will start by importing `pygame`, as well as some components from the `pygame-light2d`:
+We will start by importing `pygame`, as well as some components from `pygame-light2d`:

 ```py
 import pygame